One or more sections on this page provide access to easy-read information - look out for this logo.

 Parkinson's UK has information on living with Parkinson's disease and the treatments that are available.
 It also has a helpline and an online community where you can get advice and support.

-The Parkinson's Movement website is run by people with Parkinson's, and provides information on living with the disease.
+Cure Parkinson's website is run by people with Parkinson's, and provides information on living with the disease.

 The Easy Health website has gathered together various easy-to-read leaflets which will help people with learning disabilities to understand more about Parkinson's Disease and how it might affect them.